mgeck64/ccalc/readme.md

-# ccalc
+# ccalc (Library)
 ## Synopsis
-Backend library for my advanced text-based calculator app. ccalc-cli is the command line interface frontend.
+The backend library for my advanced text-based calculator app. ccalc-cli is the project for the command line interface frontend.
 I am also working on a GUI frontend.
 - Supports complex arithmetic, integer arithmetic and bitwise operations
 - Supports implied multiplication (multiplication by justaposition)
 - Supports 8, 16, 32, 64 and 128 bit integer types